 Magnesium Deficiency in Coco Coir

-For this reason, growers using coco should:
+For this reason, growers using coco coir should:

 • Ensure nutrients are properly balanced